-ATM 500: Atmospheric Dynamics Homework 2

-Due Thursday September 14 2017
+ATM 500: Atmospheric Dynamics Homework 2 Due Thursday September 13 2018

-1. The hypsometric equation states that the vertical distance $\Delta z$ between two surfaces of constant pressure is proportional to the average temperature of the layer:
+1. The hypsometric equation states that the vertical distance Δz between two surfaces of constant pressure is proportional to an average temperature of the layer:

-$$\Delta z = \frac{R_d \bar{T}}{g} \ln \left( \frac{p_1}{p_2} \right)$$
+$$\Delta z = \frac{R_d \bar{T}}{g} \ln \left(\frac{p_1}{p_2}\right)$$

-Prove this result for an ideal gas in hydrostatic balance (where $p_1, p_2$ are the pressure levels with $p_1 > p_2$ ).
-As part of your derivation, state clearly how the average temperature $\bar{T}$ is defined when the temperature is not constant between the pressure surfaces.
+Prove this result for an ideal gas in hydrostatic balance (where p_1, p_2 are the pressure levels with $p_1 > p_2$).
+Do not assume that the temperature T(p) is constant.
+How is the average temperature \overline{T} defined?

 - 2. a.
 Barometric pressure is measured continuously at surface-based stations all around the world, but maps of surface pressure (as directly measured at stations) are rarely plotted.
 Find one such map for the continental US.
 One possible source for current data is the High Resolution Rapid Refresh (HRRR) numerical weather prediction model.
 Also find a map of sea level pressure for (at least approximately) the same time as your surface pressure map.
 [Make sure that you cite your data sources.]
 Comment on why the two maps look so different!
 What are the dominant features in the surface pressure map?
 Why do you think this is? - b.
-Find the surface pressures (not sea level pressures) at Denver, CO and at Spring-field, MO.
+Find the surface pressures (not sea level pressures) at Denver, CO and at Springfield, MO.
 The raw stations observations are surprisingly hard to find!
 It is possible to obtain surface pressures from the raw sounding data reported by the upper-air sounding stations DNR and SGF.
 Alternatively you could just interpolate from your surface pressure map.
 Again, make sure you cite your data sources.

-The horizontal distance between these two locations is about $1060 \,\mathrm{km}$ .
+The horizontal distance between these two locations is about 1060 km.
 Calculate the component of the pressure gradient force acting along a line between the surface at Denver and the surface at Springfield.
 What is its magnitude and direction?
-(Recall that we usually express forces per unit mass in $\mathrm{m\,s^{-2}}$ ).
+(Recall that we usually express forces per unit mass in $m s^{-2}$).
 Clearly state any assumptions you need to make.